-Nissan will launch its Nissan X Opus concept camper this week at the Caravan, Camping and Motorhome Show at Birmingham’s NEC.
-What is remarkable about this particular camper is that it uses recycled Leaf EV batteries which can offer up to a week’s worth of off-grid electricity.
+Nissan will launch its Nissan X Opus concept camper this week at the Caravan, Camping, and Motorhome Show at Birmingham’s NEC.
+What is remarkable about this particular camper is that it uses recycled Leaf EV batteries, which can offer up to a week’s worth of off-grid electricity.
 The concept of the camper has been developed in collaboration with the folding camper company Opus.
-This concept camper is perfect for anyone who is looking for a camping trip but is not an old school camper and cannot give up on necessities like heat, light, cookers, and stuff.
+This concept camper is perfect for anyone looking for a camping trip but is not an old-school camper who cannot give up on necessities like heat, light, cookers, and stuff.

 It also includes 230v and 12v outputs situated in a compartment at the front of the Air Opus camper.
-The compartment which houses the outputs are removable and hence, it is easy to charge it from any standard house socket.
+The compartment which houses the outputs is removable; hence, it is easy to charge it from any standard house socket.
 To be fully charged it takes just an hour.
 So it is highly convenient too.
 Nissan is also relying on a 400W solar panel.
 However, this solar panel takes two to four hours, a slightly longer time to recharge fully.

 At the moment to go off-grid for any lengthy period, you either turn to a fossil fuel generator – which isn’t good for ar quality or a peaceful camping ambiance – or you compromise on the power you can use with existing battery solutions.
 This new concept, integrating Nissan Energy Roam, is answering real customer needs. – Jonathan Harrison, Opus MD

 Campers do not have to worry too much about what to pack now going on a camping trip.
-The camper is equipped with gadgets such as microwave, fridge, LED lighting, three-pin plug socket, USB sockets which can be used to charge smartphones, 4G mobile Wi-Fi hotspot and a digital projector with a pull-up screen for streaming movies.
+The camper is equipped with gadgets such as a microwave, fridge, LED lighting, three-pin plug socket, USB sockets that can be used to charge smartphones, 4G mobile Wi-Fi hotspot, and a digital projector with a pull-up screen for streaming movies.
 The folding camper can accommodate up to six people for sleeping purposes.
 The starting price for the camper starts from £15,995.